 My philosophy of teaching maintains that any able-bodied person can learn to sing in a vibrant, efficient manner should they have an open mind to learning and an enhanced work ethic.
-The three skills I consider to be central to my teaching include (1) the ability to hear and diagnose vocal inefficiencies quickly and accurately, (2) a working knowledge of anatomical, physiological, and acoustical functions for use in determining how and why a technical problem occurs, and (3) the ability to transform scientific and experiential knowledge into practical ideas and concepts that students can easily understand and implement.
-I aim for each student to discover a true, authentic, free, and dependable vocal production through which a unique vocal timbre can emerge.
-After students have an understanding of functional vocal technique, they are often surprised at how easily the vocal mechanism responds and expresses the artistic and musical nuances they desire.
+The three skills I consider to be central to my teaching include (1) the ability to hear and diagnose vocal inefficiencies quickly and accurately, (2) a working knowledge of anatomic, physiologic, and acoustic functions of voice use in order to determine how and why a technical problem occurs, and (3) the ability to transform scientific and experiential knowledge into practical ideas and concepts that students can easily understand and implement.
+I aim for each student to discover a true, authentic, free, and dependable voice production through which a unique vocal timbre can emerge.
+After students have an understanding of functional voice technique, they are often surprised at how easily the voice responds and expresses the artistic and musical nuances they desire.

 Singing requires simultaneous interactions between physiological, musical, and psychological concepts.
 The function of the human voice, due to its existence in the body, can be intertwined with student fears or negative past experiences.
 I constantly adjust and modify my voice teaching to correspond to each student’s unique needs, personality, and learning style.
 In my studio, I maintain a positive and highly-focused atmosphere where students feel free to make mistakes.
-While the end goal of a jury, recital, or production is important, I encourage students to focus on the process of learning how to sing rather than the product.
+While the end goal of a jury, recital, or production can be important and motivating, I encourage students to focus on the process of learning how to sing rather than the product.

 Throughout my years as a voice teacher, I have taught many students recovering from vocal problems that seemed insurmountable.
 Many had been told that they should give up singing or any hopes of a performance career.
-Upon much hard work, many of these students are now successfully pursuing careers in opera and musical theatre.
-I firmly believe that it is my job, as a voice teacher, to provide these students with the skills necessary to achieve any goal.
+Upon much hard work, many of these students are now successfully pursuing careers in opera, musical theatre, and commercial music.
+I firmly believe that it is my job as a voice teacher to provide students with the necessary skills to achieve any goal.

 I believe that flexibility in teaching and singing is key.
-Through my study of vocal pedagogy and performance in most musical styles (musical theatre belt/mix/legit, choral singing, rock, jazz, pop, gospel, classical), I have come to realize that each style can be sung efficiently with stylistic adjustments.
-This efficiency is crucial because musical theatre singers must be able to dependably sing seven or eight shows a week.
-Many of my students enjoy crossover performing and have expressed that through cross training and singing in different styles, they are better equipped as a performer and possess a more complete understanding of vocal technique.
+Through my study of voice pedagogy and performance in most musical styles and genres, I have come to realize that each style can be sung efficiently with stylistic adjustments.
+Many of my students enjoy crossover performing and have expressed that through cross-training and singing in different styles, they are better equipped as a performer and possess a more complete technical understanding of the voice.